ScottV19/ScottV19.github.io/_teaching-outreach/student_supervision.md

 Students supervised during their research projects during my PhD
 ======
-BSc students: 2 (BSc students work in pairs at the Leiden Observatory) MSc students: 3 (MSc students work on an individual basis at the Leiden Observatory)
+BSc students: 2 (BSc students work in pairs at the Leiden Observatory) <br>
+MSc students: 3 (MSc students work on an individual basis at the Leiden Observatory)